Daniel Weiss (art historian): Awards

 In 2016, Weiss received a Distinguished Alumni Achievement Award from George Washington University.

 In 2018, Weiss received an honorary degree from Ithaca College, the Leadership and Society Award from the Yale School of Management, and the Centennial Medal from the Foreign Policy Association.
 He also holds honorary degrees from Lafayette College (2013) and Randolph Macon College (2017).

 In 2021 Weiss was elected to the American Academy of Arts & Sciences.

 Weiss was also one of the inaugural recipients of George Washington University's Monumental Alumni Award in 2021.
 It is the highest form of recognition given by the university to a GW graduate, honoring living alumni who have made an impact on the world through their work and service.

 In January 2022 City and State New York honored Weiss with a lifetime achievement recognition in their "50 Over 50" list, which "extols the accomplishments and experience of 50 individuals who are over the age of 50."

 Additional affiliations and memberships

 Weiss serves on the board of the Samuel H. Kress Foundation.
 He is also a member of the board of directors of the Posse Foundation, Wallace Foundation, the Library of America, the University Council at Yale, and of the advisory board of the Yale School of Management.

 Works

-Weiss has published different books and in June 2017, signed a contract with PublicAffairs for his new book "In That Time: A Story of Loss and Reconciliation in the Era of Vietnam".
+Weiss has published books on several subjects.
+In June 2017, signed a contract with PublicAffairs for In That Time: A Story of Loss and Reconciliation in the Era of Vietnam.
 The book was published in November 2019 and well received by critics.
-In "Why the Museum Matters," published in November 2022, Weiss contemplates the idea of the universal art museum alongside broad considerations about the role of art in society and what defines a cultural experience.
+In Why the Museum Matters, released in November 2022, "Weiss contemplates the idea of the universal art museum alongside broad considerations about the role of art in society and what defines a cultural experience."